cunnie/inclusive-sober-literature/original/12_and_12/en_step10.md

   Before we ask what a spot-check inventory is, let’s look at the kind of setting in which such an inventory can do its work.

-  It is a spiritual axiom that every time we are disturbed, no matter what the cause, there is something wrong with us.
+  It is a spiritual axiom that every time we are disturbed, no matter what the cause, there is something wrong _with us_.
 If somebody hurts us and we are sore, we are in the wrong also.
 But are there no exceptions to this rule?
 What about “justifiable” anger?
 If somebody cheats us, aren’t we entitled to be mad?
 Can’t we be properly angry with selfrighteous folk?
 For us of A.A. these are dangerous exceptions.
 We have found that justified anger ought to be left to those better qualified to handle it.

   Few people have been more victimized by resentments than have we alcoholics.
 It mattered little whether our resentments were justified or not.
 A burst of temper could spoil a day, and a well-nursed grudge could make us miserably ineffective.
 Nor were we ever skillful in separating justified from unjustified anger.
 As we saw it, our wrath was always justified.
 Anger, that occasional luxury of more balanced people, could keep us on an emotional jag indefinitely.
 These emotional “dry benders” often led straight to the bottle.
 Other kinds of disturbances—jealousy, envy, self-pity, or hurt pride—did the same thing.